Chris Rodriguez (baseball, born 1976)

 Christopher C. Rodriguez (born May 10, 1976) is an American college baseball coach and former catcher.
-He is the head baseball coach at the University of the Pacific.
+He is the former head baseball coach at the University of the Pacific.
 Rodridguez played college baseball at Modesto Junior College from 1995 to 1996 before pursuing a professional career from 1996 to 1997.
 He was the head baseball coach at Modesto Junior College from 2009 to 2012.

 Playing career

 After graduation from high school, Rodriguez choose to attend Modesto Junior College.
 After two seasons at Modesto, Rodriguez was drafted in the 52nd round of the 1996 Major League Baseball draft by the Colorado Rockies.
 Rodriguez began his professional career with the Arizona League Rockies of the rookie league Arizona League, where he batted .173 with six runs batted in.
 The next year, Rodriguez started the year with the Asheville Tourists of the Class A South Atlantic League, where he would play two games before being demoted to the Portland Rockies, where he batted .264, helping the Rockies to a Northwest League championship.